khoben/telemirror/README.md

 # Telegram channel mirroring app

-App helps mirroring newly created post from Telegram channels.
+App helps make telegram channel mirror (one to one or many to one).
 We will use Telegram client API because Bot API have limited functionality.

 ## Prepare
 1. [Create Telegram App](https://my.telegram.org/apps)